 I am a U.S. citizen born and raised in East Africa.
 I am an optimistic cynic, a self-reliant individual raised by a socialistic culture.
 I am a verbal processor and driven.
-I am a graduate of Wheaton College with a degree in media communication, and minor in international relations.
 I am creative and adaptable.
 I think strategically and from a multicultural perspective.
+I am passionate about global issues and international relations.
 I am a Christian, determined and inspired to influence the world by telling stories with understanding and accuracy.
 Here is a little of my own story.

 When you are always the other, when some of the rules apply to you but not all, and some apply just to you, when growing up you either represent a country or a continent depending on where you are, when being different is all you know and the thing that gives you a voice, when normal is standing out - when that is the case you lose inhibitions and can say anything.
 I find myself giving voice to the other, the devils advocate. "- On My Childhood

 I was born blue.
-There is no evidence, but I consider my mother a reliable source.
+I do not have evidence, but I consider my mother a reliable source.
 Something about a long delivery.
-Despite my skin eventually reaching a homeostasis of white, my coloring remained conspicuous growing up in a Tanzanian village.
+My skin eventually reaching a homeostasis of white, but my coloring remained conspicuous growing up in a Tanzanian village.

-The earliest corroborated story on me, much to my embarrassment, started with Chai Time (a sacred rituals daily observed throughout all sub-Saharan Africa).
+The earliest corroborated story about me, much to my embarrassment, started with Chai Time (a sacred ritual observed daily throughout all sub-Saharan Africa).
 Despite being a toddler I punctually arrived at the small mission school house every 10:30 a.m. to receive my tea.
 This time though, I was asked an impertinent question by the teacher.

 “Kaylen, where are your cloths?”